nstrauss/jamf-cat-report/README.md

 Note: Only apps where device based VPP is enabled are included.
 Want more fields?
 Submit a PR! :)

 Required Jamf Pro privileges:
-- Create and read for Advanced Mobile Device Searches
+- Create, read, update, and delete for Advanced Mobile Device Searches
 - Read for Mobile Device Apps

 Requires requests for API calls.
 Use `pip install --user requests` to install if you need it.